Peter Hammersley: Senior commands

 Hammersley was promoted to captain on 30 June 1971, by which time he had also become a member of the IMechE and the IMarE.
 Hammersley held a number of naval staff roles from 1970 to 1978, including assistant director of the submarine section of the Director General of Ships and the Ministry of Defences's Directorate of Naval Operational Requirements.
 He also headed facilities such as MOS Foxhill and HMS Defiance, the navy's nuclear repair and refuelling facility at Her Majesty's Naval Base, Devonport.
 From 1978 to 1980, he served as head of the Royal Naval Engineering College, in charge of the training of 500 junior engineer officers.
 He was visited there by Mountbatten who asked him for a few paragraphs of text about the machinery of Dreadnought for inclusion in his memoirs.
 Mountbatten left stating that "there's no hurry for a reply as I am off to Ireland for a month at the end of the week"; whilst in Ireland Mountbatten was killed in an IRA bomb attack.

 Hammersley was appointed aide-de-camp to Queen Elizabeth II on 7 January 1980, serving until 7 July 1980 when he was promoted to rear admiral.
-He was appointed a Companion of the Order of the Bath in the 1982 New Year Honours and served as chief staff officer engineering to the commander-in-chief, Fleet (Sir John Fieldhouse) during that year's Falklands War.
+He was appointed a Companion of the Order of the Bath in the 1982 New Year Honours and was chief staff officer engineering to the commander-in-chief, Fleet (Sir John Fieldhouse) during that year's Falklands War.

 Personal life and retirement

 Hammersley retired from the Royal Navy on 7 October 1982.
-He served as chief executive officer of the Internal Combustion Engine Manufacturers' Association from 1982 to 1985 and as director of the British Marine Equipment Council from 1985 to 1992.
-He was a founding member of the Worshipful Company of Engineers in 1983 and served as master in 1988.
+He was chief executive officer of the Internal Combustion Engine Manufacturers' Association from 1982 to 1985 and as director of the British Marine Equipment Council from 1985 to 1992.
+He was a founding member of the Worshipful Company of Engineers in 1983 and as master in 1988.
 He was a governor at Denstone College from 1984 to 1998 (including a period as chairman) and a fellow of the Anglican Woodard Schools Corporation from 1992 to 1998.

 Hammersley married Cynthia Bolton in 1959; they had two children.
-In his spare time he served as a parish councillor and was an active golfer and gardener.
-He was also a member of the Army and Navy Club.
+In his spare time he was a parish councillor and a golfer and gardener.
+He was a member of the Army and Navy Club.
 He held strong Christian beliefs and was a regular churchgoer.
 Hammersley died on 16 January 2020 at his home in Bramley, Surrey; his last words were "game over, game over".